HuskyW/FFPA/readme.md

 To prepare the datasets, you can write datastructures like those in "./models/DataSet.py".
 Note that you should implement two structures: one is the local data in one client (like **class Trajectory**).
 The other is the global dataset of all clients (like **class SeqDataSet**).
 All the methods present in "./models/DataSet.py" should be implemented.
 After that, you need to pickle the latter structure and read them in "./main.py"

-To prepare the groundtruths, you can run the codes with --mode==groundtruth, and the ground truth patterns will be autometically saved.
-Note that the save includes all patterns exceed the frequency threshold (--k) along with their corresponding frequency.
+To prepare the groundtruths, you can run the codes with --mode==groundtruth, and the ground truth patterns will be automatically saved.
+Note that the save includes all patterns that exceed the frequency threshold (--k) along with their corresponding frequency.
 The save can work for all future runs with higher frequency, e.g., if you have run the code with "--mode==groundtruth --dataset=msnbc --k=0.01", you can simply run "--mode==ffpa --dataset=msnbc --k=0.02" and calculate the F1 score properly.

 ## Run the code